CPK Insurance

 Most South Carolina shops compare general liability insurance, commercial property insurance, garagekeepers coverage, and inland marine insurance first.
 If you have 4 or more employees, workers' compensation is also part of the buying process.

 Pricing varies based on your bays, location, lease terms, employee count, vehicle storage, and whether you need garage liability insurance or customer vehicle coverage.
-The state average in the data provided is $95 to $381 per month, but your quote can vary.
+Your quote can also change based on limits, deductibles, and claims history.

-At minimum, shops should check South Carolina workers' compensation rules for 4 or more employees, commercial auto minimums of $25,000/$50,000/$25,000 if vehicles are used, and any lease requirement for proof of general liability coverage.
+At minimum, shops should check South Carolina workers' compensation rules for 4 or more employees, commercial auto minimums if vehicles are used, and any lease requirement for proof of general liability coverage.

 It can, if the quote includes garagekeepers coverage or customer vehicle coverage.
 The exact protection depends on the limits, deductible, and how the policy is written for vehicles in your care, custody, or control.